GeoscienceAustralia/PyRate/conda.md

     source ~/anaconda2/bin/activate pyrate

-## Support for `pygrib`, a package used by `PyAPS` (skip this step if not using PyAPS)

-`pygrib` does not install properly in `redhat` systems.
-The work around is the following:

-    cp ~/anaconda2/envs/pyrate/lib/libpng16.so.16 ~/anaconda2/envs/pyrate/lib/libpng16.so.16.bk
-    conda install libpng=1.2.50
-    mv ~/anaconda2/envs/pyrate/lib/libpng16.so.16.bk ~/anaconda2/envs/pyrate/lib/libpng16.so.16

-Explanation of the previous three steps:

-1. The first copy command makes a temporary copy of the `.so`.
-This file is used by `matplotlib`, so we need to keep it.

-2. Then the second command  installs a much older version of `libpng`.
-This is used by `pygrib` on redhat systems.

-3. The third command just replaces the `.so` back so that `matplotlib` can find it.

 ## Run `PyRate` tests

 To run the full suite of tests, use the following command inside the `PyRate` directory: